 - 9.3.1 Council can classify a dog as menacing if it constitutes a threat to the safety of people, stock, poultry, domestic animals or protected wildlife, based on the dog's behaviour or characteristics typically associated with the dog's breed or type, as set out in section 33A of the Dog Control Act 1996. - 9.3.2 Council must classify dogs as menacing if they belong wholly or in part to the breeds of dogs listed in Schedule 4 of the Dog Control Act.
-These are: Brazilian Fila, Dogo Argentino, Japanese Tosa, Perro de Presa Canario and American Pit Bull Terrier. - 9.3.3 Any dog classified as menacing by Council must: - be de-sexed within one month of the classification (unless there is a veterinary reason for not de-sexing it, or there would be a financial loss to the owner related to breeding or showing the dog) - produce a de-sexing certificate if requested by Council - comply with muzzling requirements.
+These are: Brazilian Fila, Dogo Argentino, Japanese Tosa, Perro de Presa Canario and American Pit Bull Terrier. - 9.3.3 Any dog classified as menacing by Council must: - be de-sexed within one month of the classification unless there is a veterinary reason for not de-sexing it - produce a de-sexing certificate if requested by Council - comply with muzzling requirements.